 So when do I get my order?

-As a result of this influx, dealerships stocking times are totally unpredictable at this moment.
-Everyday, dealers get somebody asking, “So when do you think you’re going to get one of those in?”
+As a result of this influx, dealerships’ stocking times are totally unpredictable at this moment.
+Every day, dealers get somebody asking, “So when do you think you’re going to get one of those in?”
 And well, they cannot answer that to an accurate degree.
-Any dealership who says, “Yes, we’ll definitely have one of those in so and so amount of time.” is most probably just saying something just to give you an answer that you want to hear right now.
+Any dealership who says, “Yes, we’ll definitely have one of those in so and so the amount of time.” is most probably just saying something just to give you an answer that you want to hear right now.

-The only thing that dealers usually know within roughly a month of time is that if a unit is already scheduled, and they are made aware of it.
-Which means that their manufacturer has already laid out a production schedule and that particular unit is going to be in there.
+The only thing that dealers usually know within roughly a month of time is that if a unit is already scheduled, they are made aware of it.
+This means that their manufacturer has already laid out a production schedule and that particular unit is going to be in there.

 That’s the only ability dealers have to predict something.
 And roughly a month, barring any shortages which are rampant right now, that’s the best we can say.
 Beyond that, it gets trickier to predict anything better coming in.